 Our School Learning Council gives a chance for all children to share their ideas and views on the school community.

 Our Family Learning Conferences are also a place where children can discuss their attainment and progress with both you and their teacher, and consider how they work towards their targets and next steps.
-Where appropriate, children will have an opportunity to discuss their IEP with their class teacher and state their own views on the additional help they feel they need.
-They will also contribute to Annual Reviews.
+Where appropriate, children will contribute to their Annual Reviews by reviewing their achievements and state their own views on the additional help they have received.

 How accessible is the school?

 Our school is fully wheelchair accessible and we have facilities for disabled children and staff.
+We are a one floor school and there is flat access to all areas of the school.
+There are two accessible toilets on site – both are fitted with showers.
 Please see our Accessibility plan.

 We act on advice from outside agency professionals to adapt and tailor resources and facilities as needed on an individual basis.